rse/vingester/README.md

   OBS Studio: **Desktop Capturing Source** + **Cropping Transform**<br/>
-  In this mode you enable GPU Hardware Acceleration within **Vingester** and render the Web Content into dedicated "frameless" desktop windows which then are all together "desktop captured" by OBS Studio and just split into individual videos within OBS Studio through multiple cropping transforms.
+  In this mode you enable GPU Hardware Acceleration within **Vingester** and render the Web Content into dedicated "frameless" desktop windows which then are all together "screen captured" by OBS Studio and just split into individual videos within OBS Studio through multiple cropping transforms.
 This combination usually has the best overall performance as GPU Hardware Acceleration is used both within